crookville/docs/content/actions/quickstart.md

 3. Scroll to the bottom of the page and select **Create a new branch for this commit and start a pull request**.
 Then, to create a pull request, click **Propose new file**.
     ![Commit workflow file](/assets/images/help/repository/actions-quickstart-commit-new-file.png)

-Committing the workflow file to a branch in your repository triggers the `push` event and runs your workflow.
+Committing the workflow file to ha branch in your repository triggers the `push` event and runs your workflow.

 ## Viewing your workflow results